Learn to Improvise Blues Music with Skoove and Get Over Your Winter Blues

 - But most important, you learn how to compose a Blues-theme.

 - Eventually, you can play along with Band in Band Mode and train your feeling for playing together with a band.
-Train your feel for rhythm and accompaniment.
+Train your feel for rhythm and accompaniment which can be improved by practicing with a metronome.

 Music affects our bodies, our brains, our mood – and vice versa.
+Check out the many benefits of music practice in this article.
 If you are living in the northern hemisphere, you most probably feel the winter blues, slowly crawling from the back of your spine aiming to the very center of your heart.
 During these dark and cold days, playing Blues music can inspire us, to be compassionate and warm our hearts and bones with a little musical improvisation.
 Or just playing some blue notes to “me, myself and I”.

 You are not alone.
 Try your first Blues improv lesson with Skoove!